boldflight/BibleConverter/test_EPUB/output/isa.md

 [16] O Lord, your decrees can give men life;
 may years of life be restored to me.
 Restore my health and preserve my life.’

+[17] “Look, the grief I experienced was for my benefit.
 You delivered me from the Pit of oblivion.
 For you removed all my sins from your sight.
 [18] Indeed Sheol does not give you thanks;